kubernetes/kubernetes/docs/cluster_management.md

     `kubectl update nodes $NODENAME --patch='{"apiVersion": "v1", "spec": {"unschedulable": false}}'`.
-    If you deleted the node's VM instance and created a new one, then a new schedulable node resource will be created automatically when you create a new VM instance (if you're using a cloud provider that supports node discovery; currently this is only GCE, not including CoreOS on GCE using kube-register).
+    If you deleted the node's VM instance and created a new one, then a new schedulable node resource will be created automatically when you create a new VM instance (if you're using a cloud provider that supports node discovery; currently this is only Google Compute Engine, not including CoreOS on Google Compute Engine using kube-register).
 See [Node](node.md).

 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/cluster_management.md?pixel)]()